Ancient Roman technology: The Pantheon

 The Romans designed the Pantheon thinking about the concepts of beauty, symmetry, and perfection.
 The Romans incorporated these mathematical concepts into their public works projects.
 For instance, the concept of perfect numbers was used in the design of the Pantheon by embedding 28 coffers into the dome.
 A perfect number is a number where its factors add up to itself.
 So, the number 28 is considered to be a perfect number, because its factors of 1, 2, 4, 7, and 14 add together to equal 28.
 Perfect numbers are extremely rare, with there being only one number for each quantity of digits (one for single digits, double digits, triple digits, quadruple digits, etc.).
 Embodying mathematical concepts of beauty, symmetry, and perfection, into the structure conveys the technical sophistication of Roman engineers.

 Roman concrete was essential to the design of the Pantheon.
 The mortar used in the construction of the dome is made up of a mixture of lime and the volcanic powder known as pozzolana.
 The concrete is suited for use in constructing thick walls as it does not require to be completely dry to cure.

 The construction of the Pantheon was a massive undertaking, requiring large quantities of resources and man-hours.
 Delaine estimates the amount of total manpower needed in the construction of the Pantheon to be about 400 000 man-days.

 Hagia Sophia

-Although the Hagia Sophia was constructed after the fall of the Western empire, its construction incorporated the building materials and techniques signature to ancient Rome.
+Although the Hagia Sophia was constructed after the fall of the Western empire, its construction incorporated the building materials and techniques of ancient Rome.
 The building was constructed using pozzolana mortar.
 Evidence for the use of the substance comes from the sagging of the structure's arches during construction, as a distinguishing feature of pozzolana mortar is the large amount of time it needs to cure.
 The engineers had to remove decorative walls to let the mortar cure.